 - Quick and easy - these Italian sausages come together in less than an hour which makes it perfect for a weeknight.
 While they cook throw together some Cold Balsamic Tomato Cucumber Salad for a whole meal!

 - Mostly hands off - with just a little prep work and a few minutes of hands on cooking time this pretty much cooks itself while it braises in your favorite beer.
+Make some marinated mozzarella to enjoy as an appetizer!

 - Feed a crowd - you can easily feed a crowd or have plenty of leftovers for lunch or another dinner during the week.
+If you have leftovers you can use them in this Dutch oven breakfast casserole!

 Ingredients you will need